azure562/git_practice/content/blog/ga-for-doc.md

 ## What can it do?

 Well, Google Analytics can do many things.
-For online tech docs, we are mainly interested in the folowing:
+For online tech docs, we are mainly interested in the following:

 * Where did the visitors come from? 🌐
 * How many visitors during a certain period? 🧑🏿‍🤝‍🧑🏻
-* How much time they spent on the pages? 👀
+* How much time did they spend on the pages? 👀
-* How they interacted with the individual pages? 🤸
+* How did they interact with the individual pages? 🤸

 Answers to these questions are found in the **Audience** reports and **Behavior** reports, using data collected through **Pageview hits** and **Event hits** (Transaction/Ecommerce hits usually do not apply to tech docs).

-The examples below are captured using [Google Merchandise Store demo account](https://analytics.google.com/analytics/web/demoAccount?appstate=report%2Fvisitors-overview%2Fa54516992w87479473p92320289%2F%253F_u.date00%253D20150801%2526_u.date01%253D20150831%2F).
+*The examples below are captured using [Google Merchandise Store demo account](https://analytics.google.com/analytics/web/demoAccount?appstate=report%2Fvisitors-overview%2Fa54516992w87479473p92320289%2F%253F_u.date00%253D20150801%2526_u.date01%253D20150831%2F).*

 ## Audience

-The *where did they come from* question is answered in the `Audience -> Geo -> Location` report.
+The question of *where did they come from* is answered in the `Audience -> Geo -> Location` report.

 ![location](/images/ga-demo-geo.PNG)